bevm378/beverly-mutuku-projects/whack_a_python/README.md

-## Whack-A-Python (Python, Pygame)
+# Whack-A-Python (Python, Pygame)

 An interactive arcade-style Python game where players “whack” pythons appearing randomly on a grid to score points.
-Designed to test reaction time and logic through event handling and GUI programming.
+The game tests reaction time and event-handling logic using a simple GUI.

-**Highlights:**
+### Highlights
 - Built using Pygame with object-oriented structure
-- Implemented grid-based game logic and scoring system
+- Randomized grid-based game logic and scoring system
-- Integrated sound effects and visual feedback for player actions
+- Integrated sound effects and feedback for player actions
-- Designed simple UI for intuitive gameplay
+- Simple, intuitive interface

+### How to Run
+1. Install Pygame:
+   pip install pygame
+2. Run the game:
+   python whack_a_python.py

+### Tools Used
-*Tools:* Python, Pygame
+Python, Pygame
-*Contributors:* Beverly Mutuku (game logic, grid design), Emma (interface & audio), Jordan (mechanics & gameplay)